RyoLyolik/PycharmProjects/README.md

   gbot.py - for vkontakte

 # IndiGame
-  at the moment its just train for me
+  at the moment its just training for me

  # TelegramBot
   bot with using dialog flow